-Top 12 Indoor Play Spaces for Kids Across New Jersey
+Top 12 Indoor Play Spaces in New Jersey for Kids

-Read on to find out which fun zones made the cut.
-And for even more options, check out our guide to indoor play spaces, where you'll find drop-in play for $15 or less, the best trampoline parks and bounce houses in NJ, and much more.
+Read on to find out which fun zones made the cut, and for even more options, check out our Guide to Indoor Play Spaces.

 Branchburg Sports Complex boasts a four-level laser tag arena that's perfect for big kids.

-Branchburg Sports Complex is PACKED with tons to do for toddlers, kids, and adults.
-The PlayMaze, for children ages 3-12, boasts 82 different play elements including slides, tunnels, and bridges.
-BSC also has a four-level, 9,000-square-foot interactive laser tag arena, which is available for drop-in play and private parties, as well as an arcade where kids can collect tickets and win prizes.
-At drop-in Tod Squad sessions (Tuesdays, Wednesdays, Thursdays 9–11am and 2–4pm; and Fridays, 9–11am), when kids ages 1-4 can enjoy bounce houses, soft play equipment, the PlayMaze, and more.
+Branchburg Sports Complex is perfect for toddlers, kids, and adults.
+The PlayMaze, for children ages 3-12, boasts 82 different play elements including slides, tunnels, and bridges as well as an arcade where kids can collect tickets and win prizes—both of these attractions are currently only open for parties during COVID (as of January 2022), but BSC is hoping to open for drop-ins soon.
+BSC also has a four-level, 9,000-square-foot interactive laser tag arena, which requires a reservation for you and your group (15 people minimum).
+At drop-in Tod Squad sessions, kids ages 1-4 can enjoy bounce houses, soft play equipment, the PlayMaze, and more.

 Parents can keep a close eye on little ones in the enclosed toddler area at CatchAir.